An Information Theory-inspired Strategy for Automatic Network Pruning: Methodology

 where $X,Y$ are the random variables of input and label, and $X_i$ represents the hidden representation.
 Intuitively, the IB principle is proposed to compress the mutual information between the input and the hidden representation while preserving the information between the hidden representation about the input data.
-Considering that CNNs are hierarchical and almost all of CNNs are adopted from residual neural networks, we further generalize the IB principle in Eq.~\ref{eq:basic_IB} as
+Here we introduce a new theorem that provides an evidence for the IB principle in deep learning. \begin{theorem} Assuming $X$ is the input random variable follows a Markov random field structure and the Markov random field is ergodic.
+For a network that have $L$ hidden representations $X_1, X_2, ..., X_L$, with a probability $1-\delta$, the generalization error $\epsilon$ is bounded by

+where $n$ is the number of training examples. \end{theorem} {Theorem \ref{theorem:compression_bottle} indicates that the bound of the generalization error increases as the layer-wise mutual information grows.} In other words, it provides a mathematical methodology to directly influence the generalizability of deep neural networks, which is essential in network pruning.
+As network pruning always wants to compress a network work with high performance in the validation set.
+Considering that {hidden representations in CNNs are the input of the subsequent layers,} we further {reformulate Theorem \ref{theorem:compression_bottle}} as

-Note that there always a fine-tuning process in the pruning process.
+Note that there is always a fine-tuning process in the pruning process.
 We thus further simplify the IB principle as

 According to the generalized IB principle, we hope that the mutual information between different layers is close to $0$.
 In other words, representations from different layers are best to be independent of each other.
-We thus generalize such a principle in network compression, \emph{i.e., a layer correlated to other layers is less important.} Meanwhile, layer-wise mutual information can be considered as a robust and accurate indicator to achieve search-free automatic network pruning.
+We thus generalize such a principle in network compression, \emph{i.e., a layer correlated to other layers is less important.} Meanwhile, layer-wise mutual information can be considered as a robust and accurate indicator to achieve search-free {automated} network pruning.
+Another possible way to reduce generalization error is MKR \cite{yang2021multiple}, which reduces data bias by using symbolic knowledge.
+In other words, we can also employ ITPruner with MKR when the data bias is accessible.

 The IB is hard to compute in practice.
 On one hand, the distribution of the hidden representation is intractable in CNN.
-Previous work \cite{ahn2019variational} define a variational distribution that approximates the distribution.
+Previous work \cite{ahn2019variational} defines a variational distribution that approximates the distribution.
 However, such a method also introduces a new noise between the approximated and true distribution, which is inevitable as the Kullback-Leiber divergence is non-negative.
 On the other hand, the hidden representations usually have a high dimension in CNN.
-In this case, many algorithms based on binning suffers from the curse of dimensionality.
+In this case, many algorithms based on binning {suffer} from the curse of dimensionality.
 Besides, they also yield different results with different bin sizes.